particle-iot/docs/src/content/datasheets/asset-tracking/tracker-one.md

 The **MCU USB** connector (USB-C).
 If using a laptop with a USB-A to USB-C cable and a 500 mA USB port, you should also use the LiPo battery.
 With an true USB-C port and cable, or a 2A tablet charger, you can power only by USB.

-The **VIN** connector (5-30 VDC).
+The **VIN** connector (5-30 VDC on the M8 connector, or 4.5 to 105 VDC to the B8B-PH connector on the board).
 This is useful with an external power supply.
-VIN is also available on the M8 connector.

 The **LiPo** connector.
 This is typically used with a LiPo battery.